vchernetskyi993/testament/README.md

 Contract follows official [Solidity style guide](https://docs.soliditylang.org/en/v0.8.9/style-guide.html).
 Please, review it and follow in your PRs.

 The following helper tools are used.
-Please, run those before raising the PR.
+Please, run them before raising the PR.

 ```bash
 # hint solidity files